 Of course there may be those superhuman like folk who forgo any kind of cessation product or nicotine substitute, who pursue the ‘cold turkey’ route, however, research shows that only 4% of those who follow such a path will remain smoke-free after a year, let alone 28 days.
 Using nicotine replacement therapies can increase that percentage by 1.5 times and liaise with an NHS stop-smoking clinic will see your chances increase by 4 times that amount.

 More than just the addiction of nicotine and sugar that has already shaped the bad habits we seek to escape, you’ve more than likely become accustomed to things like the ‘throat-hit’ you receive when you smoke or even the simple act of exhaling smoke.

-The Tools To Form A Habit
+Tools To Break the Smoking Habit